minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 ## Source compatibility

 Being this change purely additive it would not affect on source compatibility.
-Nevertheless, warnings might be produced in different scenarios Luke the examine below.
+Nevertheless, warnings might be produced in different scenarios like the examine below.

 For instance, consider this function: